15 Interesting Ciphers And Secret Codes For Kids To Learn

 History Of Cryptography

 Cryptography is the science of keeping information secret and safe by transforming it into a form that only the sender and intended recipient can understand.
 The secret may be in the form of anagrams, algorithms, or wordplay.
 The earliest examples of cryptography were found in the forms of scrolls in Egypt and dated back to around 1900 BC (1).
-Cryptography was also used by the AssyriansiXMember of an ancient Mesopotamian civilization known for their empire-building and military power. , Chinese, and Greeks, and more extensively by different countries during the Second World War.
+Cryptography was also used by the AssyriansiMember of an ancient Mesopotamian civilization known for their empire-building and military power. , Chinese, and Greeks, and more extensively by different countries during the Second World War.

-While some forms of cryptography were in the form of non-standard hieroglyphsiXAncient Egyptian writing system using pictures and symbols. , others were a combination of images and writing.
-In 500-600 BC, HebrewiXAn Semitic language spoken by the Israelites and still used in modern Jewish religious texts. scribes developed the reversed-alphabet substitution cipher called ATBASH.
+While some forms of cryptography were in the form of non-standard hieroglyphsiAncient Egyptian writing system using pictures and symbols. , others were a combination of images and writing.
+In 500-600 BC, HebrewiAn Semitic language spoken by the Israelites and still used in modern Jewish religious texts. scribes developed the reversed-alphabet substitution cipher called ATBASH.
 The Greeks invented the Polybius square, while in the later years, cryptography was extensively studied, and many forms of it were developed and used all over the world.

 What Is The Difference Between A Code And A Cipher?

-A code is associated with words, whereas a cipher is associated with individual letters or numbers.
 For example, the sentence, “It is raining,” could be code for “I am sad” or “I need a hug.”
 Codes are used when the other party too is familiar with the terminology.
 You can assign any phrase or word as code for something else.

 In the case of a cipher, the letters of a word are rearranged or substituted.
 Thus, you would be looking at a meaningless word that will get translated into something when you decode it.
 For example, ZMMQV can be translated to APPLE using the ATBASH cipher.
 Some ciphers use numbers or symbols for substitution.

 Although they are different, the terms codes and ciphers are often used interchangeably.
+By encouraging children to explore both codes and ciphers you can spark a greater interest in subjects like math and language arts.

 15 Secret Codes For Kids To Learn